openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_wiki.rst

 There are three groups for each course, managed by adding users to these groups on the **Membership** page of the Instructor Dashboard:

-	* Beta testers (by default there are no beta testers until you add them)
+	* Beta Testers (by default there are no beta testers until you add them)
-	* Instructors (by default, the course author is always in the instructor   group)
+	* Admins (by default, the course author is always in this group)
 	* Staff (these are course team members)

 The permissions for the **Others** group apply to users who are not in the three course groups, including students.

 ..
 If permissions are unchanged from the default wiki, students can create articles at the course level (children of the edX-wide wiki).
 This is easy to do accidentally due to the prominence of the Add article button for the top level.